fix-the-lucy/base64-encoder-cli/README.md

 ```
 ---

-## 🚀 Quick Start: CLI UsageOnce installed, you can use the tool interactively from your terminal.
+## 🚀 Quick Start: CLI Usage
+- Once installed, you can use the tool interactively from your terminal.

-- simply run:-
++ simply run:-
 ```bash
 base64-tool
 ```